A Journal

 Wednesday, Sept 15th 2023

-Another journal note from my three years stay in China.. the day before 2020.
+Another journal note from my time in China.. the day before 2020.
 Calm, peaceful.

 2019.
 12. 31.
 An Old Photograph